-In addition, I’d advise bringing a front backpack like an Ergo, multiple sippy cups with milk and water, snacks, and whatever toddler travel amusements float your little one’s boat.
+In addition, I’d advise bringing a front backpack like (affiliate links) an Ergo, multiple sippy cups with milk and water, snacks, and whatever toddler travel amusements float your little one’s boat.
 Try to book the flight for night or nap-time, and aim to walk around the plane aisles whenever allowed.

 We lucked out on our flight to Ireland in that the staff allowed us to sit on the open floor near the bathrooms for over an hour, playing with the magazines and walking in circles, as that really kept Devi happy and occupied.

 9) Invest in toddler travel gear that actually helps.

 You don’t need to spend much to greatly improve your travel life with a little one.
 Here are the key products that have made the difference for us.

 (Note: These are affiliate links, so if you purchase anything from Amazon after clicking through, there is no extra cost to you, but a small percentage goes to help support this website.)

 - Get a cheap, light convertible car seat for travel and leave your nice one at home.
 We’ve been content with this Travel Car Seat which costs less than $60.
 Happily, the cover pulls off for washing, which was nice after Devi’s vomit incidents.
 It’s also great to have this extra seat back home for babysitters, taxis, etc.

 - Wheelie Transport for a Car Seat (modeled by Devi to the right) is key for rolling a convertible car seat around airports and short distances around town with its cute in-line roller skate wheels, and it folds down to near invisibility.
 If the $77 price tag is problematic, consider splitting it with a few other families if you have different enough travel schedules to fairly share it between you.